-Add People activity lines on the People Report Status section.
 You will be reporting only on activities specified in your award budget; use the activity codes from this budget as appropriate.

-Please enter an activity report line for every activity that has had accomplishments during the quarter.
+Please complete an activity report line for every activity that has had accomplishments during the quarter.
 It is possible that more than one People activity line will be required per quarter, even for the same grant.

-For example, if a grant covers both sewer and drainage activities and accomplishments during the quarter resulted from both of those activities, two People activity Jines will be required-one for the HUD Activity Code 03J (water and sewer) and one for HUD Activity Code 03K (streets and drainage).
+For example, if a grant covers both sewer and drainage activities and accomplishments during the quarter resulted from both of those activities, two People activity lines will be required-one for the HUD Activity Code 03J (water and sewer) and one for HUD Activity Code 03K (streets and drainage).